 Information About Funding Opportunities

 Many funding bodies provide information about their funding programmes on their websites.
 It is often possible to subscribe to a newsletter.
 For your own research, we recommend using the ELFI funding database.
 You can access it free of charge from the University network and create your own account.
 If you already have an account, you can also access the funding database from outside the University network.
-Furthermore, the FIT for Science information service (in German) offers free online listings of current announcements.
+We have listed further databases and tools here.
 Many funding bodies, e.g. the DFG, the BMBF and the Volkswagen Foundation, also offer a newsletter service.

 Proposal requirements vary depending on the external funding body.
 Some funding bodies, such as the Federal Ministry of Education and Research, require that the proposal be submitted by the University itself, which is why a legally binding signature of the University management is required.
 This also applies to proposals that require co-financing from central University funds (Section 2.2.4 of the Leipzig University External Funding Regulations).
 After reviewing proposals, the Department of Research and Transfer (Department 1) forwards them to the Head of Administration and Finance for signing.
 The project management is not authorised to sign such applications on behalf of Leipzig University.
 We therefore ask that you contact the relevant team for national funding and international funding in good time.